Wurtz reaction: Mechanism

-The process resembles an S_{N}2 reaction, but the mechanism is probably complex.
+The process resembles an S_{N}2 reaction.

 Examples and reaction conditions

-The reaction is intolerant of many functional groups which would be attacked by sodium.
-For similar reasons, the reaction is conducted in unreactive polar aprotic solvents such as ether, dimethylformamide(DMF) or tetrahydrofuran (THF).
-In efforts to improve the reaction yields, other metals have also been tested to effect the Wurtz-like couplings: silver, zinc, iron, activated copper, indium, as well as mixture of manganese and copper chloride.
+The reaction is intolerant of many common functional groups which would be attacked by the warm metallic sodium.
+For similar reasons, the reaction is always conducted in unreactive polar aprotic solvents such as tetrahydrofuran or dioxane.
+In efforts to improve the reaction yields, other metals have also been tested alone or in combination with sodium: silver, zinc, iron, activated copper, indium, as well as mixture of manganese and copper chlorides.

-Wurtz coupling is useful in closing small, especially three-membered, rings.
+Wurtz coupling is considered useful in closing small, especially three-membered, rings.
 In the cases of 1,3-, 1,4-, 1,5-, and 1,6- dihalides, Wurtz-reaction conditions lead to formation of cyclic products, although yields are variable.
 Under Wurtz conditions, vicinal dihalides yield alkenes, whereas geminal dihalides convert to alkynes.
 Bicyclobutane was prepared this way from 1-bromo-3-chlorocyclobutane in 95% yield.
 The reaction is conducted in refluxing dioxane, at which temperature, the sodium is liquid.